malramsay64/phd-thesis/03_Dynamics/results.md

 being considered relaxed.
 Here we are looking for the time taken for a particle to first move beyond this characteristic distance.

-- Defined as the length scale of the first peak of the static structure factor

 ### Single particle diffusion